Hellooo! What’s up? ☀

 So for those who don’t know what are TED Talks yet, they are international conferences whose purpose is to broadcast “ideas worth spreading”.
 Lectures cover a huge variety of topics, from science, art to important issues of our time, they allow you to learn more in fields you would not have thought about.

-Websites like Coursera, edX, FutureLean, and Udacity offer many Mooc.
-Those formations are often carried by firm, Universities or foundations.
+Websites like Coursera, edX, FutureLean, and Udacity offer many MOOCs.
+Those formations are often carried by firms, Universities, or foundations.

 They cover a large choice of topics.
 You can literally learn in whatever field you’re interested in!
 For example, here are some MOOC I’ve done or planned to do:

-So first I’ve discovered Koober (thank you YouTube ads), it’s a french website which sums up a ton of non-fiction books in about 20 minutes so that you gain time by reading only the most essential points.
-I’ve read over 100+ personal-development and business books thanks to their service!
+So first I’ve discovered Koober (thank you YouTube ads), it’s a french website that sums up a ton of non-fiction books in about 20 minutes so that you gain time by reading only the most essential points.
+I’ve read over 100+ personal development and business books thanks to their service!
 As a slow reader, it allows me to not waste too much time with details that I would not remember anyway.

 But as this website is entirely in French, I found an equal in English: Blinkist.

-However, I did not try it, so don’t hesitate to tell me in the comment what do you think about!
+However, I did not try it, so don’t hesitate to tell me in the comment what do you think about it!

 And about free equivalents, I’ve heard about the app “Bookbhook”, the blog “Four Minute Books”, and the site“Joosr”, but I haven’t tried them either.
 So feel free to recommend the one you liked the most! (or if there is another I forgot to mention, that could help other people)